bmp/prspr/src/pages/index.md

 title: 'PRSPR'
 description: 'PRSPR will unlock the power of the commons for a brighter, better future is possible and want to pave the way for the next generation!'
 layout: 'home'
-blog:
-  title: 'PRSPR'
-  intro: "Come join us if you think unlocking the power of the commons for a brighter, better future is possible and want to pave the way for the next generation!"
 ---

 ## Welcome